nuwave/lighthouse/docs/master/api-reference/directives.md

   """
   The relationship with the column to aggregate.
-  Mutually exclusive with the `model` argument.
+  Mutually exclusive with `model`.
   """
   relation: String

   """
   The model with the column to aggregate.
-  Mutually exclusive with the `relation` argument.
+  Mutually exclusive with `relation`.
   """
   model: String